March of 2023

 - It was time to get connected and use E-Mail as a form of communication.
 While I did have my own E-Mail account, there wasn’t much to do with it because very few people I knew had E-Mail.

-- I was also hit up for a web site which I really wanted but didn’t know how to make effective.
-Back then, web designers were just getting into web site templates, but the web designers still needed to add the content.
-I have always been the type that can do things myself so I purchased a web development program and setup our first company web site.
-(Which has been altered to what it is today.)
+- I was also hit up for a website that I really wanted but didn’t know how to make effective.
+Back then, web designers were just getting into website templates, but the web designers still needed to add content.
+I have always been the type that can do things myself so I purchased a web development program and set up our first company website.
+(Which has been altered numerous times to what it is today.)